frawau/aioblescan/README.md

 # How to use

-Essentially, you create a function to process the incoming information and you attach it to the BTScanRequester.You then crate a bluetooth connection, you issue the scan command and wait for incoming packets and process them.
+Essentially, you create a function to process the incoming information and you attach it to the `BTScanRequester`.
+You then create a Bluetooth connection, you issue the scan command and wait for incoming packets and process them.

-You can use EddyStone or RuuviWeather to retrieve specific information
+You can use Eddystone or RuuviWeather to retrieve specific information

-The easiest way is to look at the __main__ file.
-You can run the module wuth
+The easiest way is to look at the `__main__.py` file.

+You can run the module with

     python3 -m aioblescan

-"-h" for help.
+Add `-h` for help.

 To see the RuuviTag weather information try: